The Back Kitchen Seoul...

 Here's the story of two food lovers who met in Seoul through the wonderful world of blogs.

 Wanna hear a nutty story behind our first pop up?

 So it begins.

 Joe McPherson from Zen Kimchi and I randomly discussed doing a pop up in a car ride back in March.
 We never shared a kitchen before, let alone run a 40 seat pop up!
 So we decided to make our lives more complicated and fun by setting the date on Seoul's first pop up.
 Yeah, we're nuts.
 So what the heck is a pop up you may ask?
 Well, you may have heard of supper clubs or underground restaurants.
-Similar concept, but you basically take over a space (preferrably a kitchen space in an existing restaurant), come up with a creative food menu, and feed folks who want to eat your food.
+Similar concept, but you basically take over a space (preferably a kitchen space in an existing restaurant), come up with a creative food menu, and feed folks who want to eat your food.
 Oh by the way, there is money involved.
 Either a set fee for the meal, or suggested donations.
 For our pop up, the suggested donation was 35,000 won/guest for a 5 course meal.
 Uhm, I think this was a steal! hahaha.